 The highest PELLETB test score is 77.8

-Where can I find more example questions and answers for the PELLETB test?
+Where can I find more PELLETB practice test questions?

 There are many example questions and answers available online that you can use to practice for the PELLETB test.